 One day, Todd Andrews wakes up and begins his day with the thought in his mind that he must commit suicide.
 To him, it was not a depressing thought, but a revelatory one.
 From some future time, Todd tells the story of this nearly final day – where he moves through the rest of his apparent last hours as he plans his suicide while keeping up the appearance of having an average day.
 He also moves in and out of time, telling about past formative events and discussing his personal philosophy.
-This The Floating Opera review will contain minor SPOILERS.

 The Floating Opera is a meditation on the purpose of living (different than the ‘meaning of life’) that is explored by playing with time.
 There are two set time periods and one free-flowing one.
 The first is him in the present, writing about these events in the form of the novel you are reading and interjecting with his philosophy and ideas about the times he is writing of.
 The second is his self-proclaimed day-of-change; the day where he decides to kill himself and comes to the revelation that he will go on living.
 And the third is the free-flowing time that occurs before this day-of-change, where different key moments of his life are explored in their relation to that fated day.

 The parts of the novel that I really loved were held within the free-flowing time phase.
 Moments such as Andrews being trapped with a German soldier during the war are beautifully written and give a sense of the humanity that is present within opposing sides of these factions.
 Moments such as the legal proceedings he assists with show the high level of wit and humor that Barth had from the beginning.
 And moments such as Andrews’ friend allowing him to carry on an affair with his own wife create some thoroughly realistic character traits which show his astute knowledge of people and their psyches.